 "It's not an easy decision, Commander, but it's one you'll have to make."

-Serving as the middleman between the Commander and the rest of XCOM, Bradford communicates your orders to everyone else and performs all the administrative work, leaving you free to focus on the big picture.
+Serving as the middleman between the Commander and the rest of XCOM, Bradford communicates your orders to everyone else and performs the administrative work, leaving you free to focus on defending Earth.
+In addition, he coordinates XCOM field operations, monitors the strategic situation and gathers intel on possible alien activity from XCOM's Mission Control center.

 Took a Level in Badass: In Enemy Within, he beats the crap out of a mind-controlled operator during the base defense mission.